 BEGINNER’S INTRODUCTION

-It will take you about five minutes to learn to play but because of the complexities arising from the game’s degrees of freedom it will take “a lifetime” to master it.
+It will take you about five minutes to learn to play however because of the complexities arising from the game’s degrees of freedom it will take a long time to master it.

 We have a short video on our YouTube channel to give the look and feel of the game.